FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

 - At the beginning of each semester, an affidavit stating that the organization or group does not, and will not, accept any member who is not a student or a member of the faculty or staff of the College District.

-- A financial statement form supplied by the business office to be filed on the first workday of July and January.
+- A financial statement form supplied by the finance office to be filed on the first workday of July and January.

 Loss of Registration

-Upon written notice, a student organization's registered status may be revoked by the associate dean, student development if it:
+Upon written notice, a student organization's registered status may be revoked by the executive director of student life and civility if it:

 - No longer meets the eligibility requirements; or